 An Athena film is one of defiance, survival, breakthrough and radical joy that comes from living as yourself.
 There are many ways to be a leader and there are even more ways to be a leader as a woman.
 Leadership was defined, and continues to be defined by men.
 Athena Films challenge that narrative and show how women work in and outside of this traditional definition to change what leadership looks like.

-Now in its 11th year, the festival is a project of the Athena Center for Leadership at Barnard College and Women and Hollywood.
+Now in its 12th year, the festival is a project of the Athena Center for Leadership at Barnard College and Women and Hollywood.
 The Artemis Rising Foundation and its CEO Regina K. Scully is the festival’s founding sponsor.
-We hope that we will be able to be together in person for the The 11th Annual Festival from February 18 - February 21, 2021 at Barnard College in New York City.
-We are monitoring the situation and will adjust in line with public health recommendations.
+The 12th Annual Festival will take place March 2022.

 There is NO SUBMISSION FEE for The Athena List.